Disadvantages of Using a TFSA

 One of the most common problems with owning a TFSA is the confusion surrounding contribution limits.
 People constantly over-contribute and end up getting penalized by the CRA.
 In the early years of the TFSA these “accidents” were often forgiven by the CRA, provided you could prove no malicious intent, but since the program has been around for several years now the CRA is less lenient.
 So make sure you understand the rules and to be safe, never withdraw and then re-contribute money to your TFSA in the same calendar year.
 Wait until the next year to be safe!

 Contribution limit not enough for you?

-The TFSA has a current annual contribution limit of $5500.
+The TFSA has a current annual contribution limit of $6000.
 However, if you have lots of income to potentially invest, you may find this rather restrictive.
-With an RRSP you can contribute potentially more (18% of your income) up to a little under $30,000.
+With an RRSP you can contribute potentially more (18% of your income) up to about $30,000.
 And if you want to invest oodles of money in a non-registered plan there is no limit at all (although you’ll pay tax on it).